hafs-community/HAFS/doc/UsersGuide/source/Backgroundinfo/TechnicalOverview.rst

 **Dissemination Information:**
 Files were disseminated as follows:

-    - ATCF files to NHC (and CPHC for Central Pacific Basin storms) and JTWC (for all global basins, including SH basins),
+- ATCF files to NHC (and CPHC for Central Pacific Basin storms) and JTWC (for all global basins, including SH basins)
 - GRIB files to NOMADS
 - GEMPAK files to MAG

 All the files in the :term:`COM` directory should be transferred from PROD WCOSS2 to DEV WCOSS2.
 None of the code is proprietary, and there is no restricted data.